arnodelorme/wp15/doc/product_owner.md

 ## Computational requirements

-The "participant" level computations can in principle be paralellized over subjects.
+The "participant" level computations can in principle be parallelized over subjects.
 The "group" level computations usually do not involve or allow for parallel computation.

 The data user decides on the analysis that is to be executed on the data.
 Hence the the data user must specify the computational requirements, or at least provide an estimate of the computational requirements.
 Some computations will scale linearly in time with the dataset size (for example 2x as many subjects in the dataset means 2x longer computations) but other computations will have a non-linear relationship to the dataset size.